Eben60/GivEmXL.jl/docs/src/create-from-template.md

 ## Creating a project from template

 ```
-using GivEmExel: makeproj
+using GivEmXL: makeproj

 makeproj("/my_projects/MyProject/", "MyProject", "scrpt"; authors=["1st author", "2nd author"])
 ```

-This will create a `GivEmExel` based project from the default template.
+This will create a `GivEmXL` based project from the default template.
 The project will be named `MyProject` and put into the folder `/my_projects/MyProject/`, with scripts named `scrpt.sh` and `scrpt.bat`, among other things.

 ```
-using GivEmExel: makeproj
+using GivEmXL: makeproj

 makeproj("/my_projects/MyToyProject/", "MyToyProject", "rcex2", :example1; authors=["1st author", "2nd author"])
 ```

 will create a project based on our [Toy Example](@ref "Toy Example: Fit exp decay curves").
-See also [`makeproj` documentation](@ref GivEmExel.makeproj).
+See also [`makeproj` documentation](@ref GivEmXL.makeproj).

 ### Referring to other in-house `julia` projects in your project